 The Company's expected loss allowance methodology for the receivables is developed using historical collection experience, current and future economic market conditions, a review of the current aging status and financial condition of the entities.
 Specific allowance amounts are established to record the appropriate allowance for customers that have a higher probability of default.
 Balances are written off when determined to be uncollectible.
-The Company's expected loss allowance methodology for the debt securities is developed by reviewing the extent of the unrealized loss, the size, term, geographical location, and industry of the issuers' credit ratings and any changes in those ratings, as well as reviewing current and future economic market conditions and the issuers' current status and financial condition.
-There were no material credit losses recorded for receivables and available-for-sale debt securities for the three and nine months ended September 30, 2023 and 2022.
+The Company's expected loss allowance methodology for the debt securities is developed by reviewing the extent of the unrealized loss, the size, term, geographical location, and industry of the issuer, the issuers' credit ratings and any changes in those ratings, as well as reviewing current and future economic market conditions and the issuers' current status and financial condition.
+There were no material credit losses recorded for receivables and available-for-sale debt securities which were attributable to credit risk for the three months ended March 31, 2024 and 2023.